ben-laufer/DMRichR/README.md

 8. Gene region and CpG annotations and plots (only for hg38, mm10, or rn6)
 9. Manhattan and Q-Q plots
 10. Gene ontology and pathway enrichment tables and plots (enrichr and GOfuncR for all genomes, GREAT for hg38 and mm10)
+11. Machine learning feature selection report and heatmap
-11. Large blocks of differential methylation and testable background blocks
+12. Large blocks of differential methylation and testable background blocks
-12. Block plots
+13. Block plots

 ## Citation